Odds are, you have been hearing about how sugar is bad for you teeth since your first dentist visit.

 Use remineralizing toothpaste

-Brush 2-3 times daily and floss at least 1 time
+Brush 2-3 times daily and string or water floss at least 1 time

 Increase the Quality of your Dental Hygiene